ccashwell/is_crawler/README.md

       end
     end

-...or the `is_crawler?("Some User Agent/1.0", :facebook, :google)` methods to determine if you're dealing with one or more specific crawlers.
+...or provide one or more crawlers `is_crawler?("Some User Agent/1.0", :facebook, :google)` to find out if the string matches one of those crawlers in specific.
 That's it!

 ## Contributing